-If you have an item you would like to discuss at a SPIN Town Hall Forum, please review, complete and return the SPIN Application Request Form to the staff liaison, Jerod Potts, in the Planning and Development Services department indicating your desired meeting date.
-For more information regarding available meeting dates or deadlines for submitting requests, please contact Jerod Potts at the email shown to the right of the page, or by phone (817) 748-8195.
+If you have an item you would like to discuss at a SPIN Town Hall Forum, please review, complete and return the SPIN Application Request Form to the staff liaison, Madeline Prater, in the Planning and Development Services department indicating your desired meeting date.
+For more information regarding available meeting dates or deadlines for submitting requests, please contact Madeline Prater at the email shown on the bottom of the page, or by phone (817) 748-8070.

 Development Process Information

-Following SPIN, a proposed development may be submitted to the Planning Department, reviewed by staff, and scheduled for a Planning and Zoning Commission meeting.
-The item would then be eligible to move forward to City Council for Consideration.
+Following a SPIN meeting, a proposed development may be submitted to the Planning Department, reviewed by staff, and scheduled for a Planning and Zoning Commission meeting.
+The item would then be eligible to move forward to City Council for consideration.

-Reports from SPIN will be provided to the Planning and Zoning Commission and the City Council to capture and communicate community input throughout the process.
+SPIN reports are provided to the Planning and Zoning Commission and the City Council to capture and communicate community input throughout the process.
 For additional information about the development process in Southlake, please visit the Current Planning Page.

-The Development Activity News Blog is a great way to keep track of SPIN cases as they move through the development process.
+The Active Planning and Zoning Cases web page is a great way to keep track of development cases as they progress.